icerockdev/moko-mvvm/README.md

     }
 }
 ```
-`bindText` is extension from `MultiPlatformLibraryMvvm` cocoapod.
+`bindText` is an extension from the `MultiPlatformLibraryMvvm` CocoaPod.

 ### ViewModel with send events to View
-Suppose we need a screen where we should go on other screen after press of button.
+Let’s say we need a screen from which we should go to another screen by pressing a button.
 To implement it we should:
 #### common
 ```kotlin
 class EventsViewModel(